 Three in four adults is overweight or obese

-Instead of asking, what can be done differently to save lives.
-Americans debate how medical costs should be paid for.
+Instead of asking, what can be done differently to save lives, Americans debate how medical costs should be paid.
 Living in a pandemic has not helped.
-NPR reported studies show people who have underlying health conditions such as diabetes and cardiovascular disease, makes Covid-19 exposure more dangerous.
+NPR reported studies show people who have underlying health conditions, such as diabetes and cardiovascular disease, makes Covid-19 exposure more dangerous.

-Most people think getting healthy is a New Year's resolution that typically doesn't work.
-But you can get healthy any time of the year.
+Most people think healthier lifestyles are a New Year's resolution that typically doesn't work.
+But you can create health habits any time of the year.
 All it takes is the right attitude and maybe a little help.

 Living a healthy lifestyle does not have to be difficult.
-Nor does it mean having to invest in learning a lot of information to do it right.
+Nor does it mean having to invest in learning a lot of information.
 In fact, the healthiest lifestyles do not live by strict rules!
 The healthiest lifestyles are just that, a lifestyle.
-A healthy lifestyle is a routine that promotes good health and fits within your day to day activities.
+A healthy lifestyle is a routine that promotes good health habits and fits within your day to day activities.

 Here is an example:

 For most of my life, I was constipated.
-Being constipated is pretty common.
+Being constipated is pretty common but I didn't know it.
 About 42 Million Americans are constantly constipated.
 (Source: US News) I didn't realize I was constipated because I had been told by my mother that everyone's schedule is different.

 While the source of constipation can be different for each of us, my source was exposure to chemicals and pesticides.
 Once I started migrating to organic food, I had a bowel movement everyday.
 I didn't strain anymore and definitely felt better.